JRussell21/Versioning-With-A-Team/Summers.md

 #Chase Watkins

-over the summer I spent most of my time working and saving up money.
+Over the summer I spent most of my time working and saving up money.
 Usually when I wasn't working I was spending my time with on my hobbies, art and programming.
 I also learned the basics of MonoGame, a C# framework for game development.